We believe that outstanding care starts with outstanding people.

 • Proficient computer skills in Microsoft Office Suite, database management and query tools

-• Knowledge of Ministry of Health funding models to support capital planning including HIRF.
+• Knowledge of Ministry of Health funding models to support capital planning, including the Healthcare Infrastructure Renewal Fund (HIRF).

 Please be advised that in order to be eligible for employment at Runnymede Healthcare Centre, all new hires must have received the full series of a COVID-19 vaccine or combination of COVID-19 vaccines approved by Health Canada (e.g., two doses of a two-dose vaccine series, or one dose of a single-dose vaccine series); AND have received the final dose of the COVID-19 vaccine at least 14 days prior to the hired employee’s first date of employment.
 Requests for exemption will be considered on a case-by-case basis in alignment with the Hospital’s obligations pursuant to the Ontario Human Rights Code.